justarrived/just-match-frontend/ISSUE_TEMPLATE.md

 __Screenshot__

-Take a screnshot of the error.
+Take a screenshot of the error.